dprint/dprint/docs/process-plugin-development.md

 1. An initial `0` (4 bytes) is sent asking for the schema version.
 2. At this point, the client responds with `0` (4 bytes) for success, then `4` (4 bytes) for the schema version.

-After this point, the schema version can no longer be asked for.

 ### Requests

 Requests are sent from the client to the plugin in the following format: